wkolowski/Type-Theory-Wishlist/README.md

 But since we are greedy type-theoretic bastards, we would like to have more computational equalities than that.
 So, `Empty` enjoys some special computational properties at the type-level and also the corresponding properties at the term level.

+`Empty` lives in the lowest predicative universe and at h-level 1 (i.e. in the universe of strict propositions).

 ```
-// `Empty` lives in the lowest predicative universe and at h-level 1
-// (i.e. in the universe of strict propositions).
 > :check Empty
 > Empty : Type (h = 1, p = 0)
 ```

+Some computational properties of `Empty` and `Sum`.

 ```
 Sum-Empty-l : Empty + A = A := refl